devkodama/PACS-Assistant/README.md

 ### ` (Backtick or tilde) key

+The **`** key displays the report for the comparison study, similar to clicking on the Display Study Details icon found in the upper right corner of each viewport.
+Typically, pressing the **`** key displays the report for the most recent comparison study.
+Pressing the key again toggles to the report of a second comparison study if displayed on the screen, or otherwise the empty report of the active study.

+(This works for 1x1 up to 3x3 viewport layouts, due to the changing size of the icon.)

-The **`** key toggles between the Worklist and Text pages of the EI Desktop.
+**Shift-`** toggles between the Worklist and Text pages of the EI Desktop.

-**Shift-`** brings up the Search page of the EI Desktop.
+**Ctrl-`** brings up the Search page of the EI Desktop.
 Pressing it a second time resets the search fields and puts the cursor in the Patient last name field, ready to enter a search.

 ### Spacebar